LiaScript/LiaScript/README.md

 npm run build # force an entire rebuild of the project
 ```

-This will apply the following three patches:
+This will apply the following four patches:

 - elm-break-dom: allows browser extensions such as screen-readers to change the
   nodes of the app, without crashing the app